-Firstly, a seller is not required to rectify any problems discovered.
+A final note about terminating contracts on the basis of a pest and building inspection report.
+Firstly, a buyer is not required to rectify any problems discovered.
 Secondly, the REIQ standard building and pest condition does not give an automatic right to terminate a contract - the buyer must act reasonably.
 This will depend on the age of the property, the extent of the problems identified and the costs associated with rectification.
 Major structural issues or severe termite infestation are some examples where it may be reasonable to terminate but discovering a defect that may only require minor expenditure to repair may not be valid grounds for termination.

-The purpose of the building and pest inspection is not to seek a sale price reduction or fund changes to the property after the contract has been signed.

-For example, as a buyer you can't seek a \$15,000 price reduction to fund a complete repainting of the house.
+The reiq.com purpose of the pest and building inspection is not to seek a sale price reduction or fund changes to the property after the contract has been signed.
+For example, I had an experience where the buyer attempted to seek a \$15k price reduction to repaint the house.